ljpengelen/performant-bank/README.md

 By default, this app is configured to use [http-kit](https://github.com/http-kit/http-kit).
 By changing the server type in `resources/config.edn`, you can run the app using a different web server.
+When running the app from the command line, you can also use the environment variable `SERVER_TYPE` to select a web server.

 | Server type     | Web server | Arity of handler function |
 |-----------------|------------|---------------------------|